Venue: Cumbria House, Botchergate, Carlisle CA1-1RD

 EXCLUSION OF PRESS AND PUBLIC

 To consider whether the press and public should be excluded from the meeting during consideration of any item on the agenda.

 RESOLVED, that the press and public be not excluded from any items on the agenda today.

-To receive the minutes of the Cabinet meetings held on 14 October 2021 and 21 October 2021 (copies enclosed)
+To receive the minutes of the Cabinet meeting held on 21 April 2022 (copy enclosed)

-RESOLVED, that the minutes of the meetings held on 14 October 2021 and 21 October 2021 be agreed with the following amendment:-
+RESOLVED, that the minutes of the meeting held on 21 April 2022 be agreed and signed by the Chair.

 STATEMENTS BY THE LEADER OF THE COUNCIL AND CABINET MEMBERS